Chapter 1: Nouns

 Other Uses of the Dative

-This is a common trap — you need to learn which verbs take dative objects.
+This is a common trap across languages — you need to learn which verbs take indirect objects.

 The Ablative Case: The “By/With/From/In” Case